pietervdvn/MapComplete/Docs/Reasonings/2023 in Review.md

 - [vending_machine](https://mapcomplete.org/vending_machine)
 - [walkingnodes](https://mapcomplete.org/walkingnodes)

-This is quite a small amount of themes, especially compared to 2022 when 25 new themes were added.
+This is a small amount of themes, especially compared to 2022 when 25 new themes were added.
-This is partly because I focused on improving the system and partly because there was no Open Summer of Code this year, which traditionally meant the addition of many new themes and layers.
+This is partly because I focused on improving the system itself (and not on creating new themes) and partly because there was no Open Summer of Code this year, which traditionally meant the addition of many new themes and layers.

-Another reason is that quite a few topical maps already exist by now - especially the broadly applicable ones.
+Another reason is that many topical maps already exist by now - especially the broadly applicable ones.
+As such, there is less need to create new ones.

 And maybe I should improve Studio further and officialize a few of those themes.
 In either case, if you have a thematic map or layer lying around, let me know and we'll add it to official mapcomplete!

+And even though there weren't many new themes added, quite some improvements were made to the already existing themes.
+For example, drinking water was improved with more specific questions, one can indicate what services a hackerspace offers, ...

 ### Accessibility